ktobah/PythonNotebooks/README.md

 # PythonNotebooks
-This project contains some of the Jupyter notebooks that I created while learning Python.
+This project contains some of the Jupyter notebooks that I created while learning data science.